Mechatronic Engineering - BEng (Hons) - Video

 Overall Irish Leaving Certificate Highers requirement for this course is H3,H3,H3,H3,H3 (typical grade profile) to include Higher Level Mathematics and one other Higher Level from Physics, Chemistry, Physics/Chemistry, Biology, Technology, Engineering or Technology and Design.
 Plus English Grade H6 or English Grade O4 or above at (OL) if not sitting at Higher Level.

 The Scottish Highers requirement for this course is BBBCC (to include a minimum of BB in Mathematics and a science subject).

 The Scottish Advanced Highers requirement for this course is CCC (to include Mathematics and a science subject).

 Overall International Baccalaureate Diploma requirement for this course is a minimum of 26 points to include 13 at Higher Level and to include minimum grade 5 in Mathematics and another Higher Level science subject.
 Grade 4 in English Language also required in overall profile.

 Access to Higher Education (HE)

-If offering GCE A Level Technology and Design, Engineering or Electronics must have GCSE Mathematics at Grade A (or equivalent) and GCSE English Language Grade C (or equivalent) otherwise GCSE grade C in Mathematics (or equivalent) if presenting with any of the other specified subjects plus GCSE English Language Grade C (or equivalent) is required.
+If offering GCE A Level Technology and Design, Engineering, or Electronics must have GCSE Mathematics at Grade A or 7 (or an alternative Mathematics qualification acceptable to the University) otherwise GCSE Mathematics Grade C or 4 (or an alternative Mathematics qualification acceptable to the University) is required.

 English Language Requirements